-1. From the Aircraft folder drag and drop the JAVELIN_Mk56 folder into your Aircraft folder.
+1. From the AIRCRAFT folder drag and drop the Javelin56 folder into your Aircraft folder.

-2. From the Weapons folder drag and drop the 'BAAN' and 'JAVTANKS' folders to your Weapons folder.
+3. From the WEAPONS folder drag and drop the 'BAAN' and 'TANK300_JAV' folders to your Weapons folder.

-BIG THANKS to TK for the continuous improvement of a great little game/sim.
+As always, thanks to Third Wire for a great little game/sim.

 Special thanks to the prolific Veltro2K for producing 'the harmonious dragmaster'.

 Thanks also to Paulopanz for the excellent skin used in this revised upload.